it255ru/it255ru/README.md

 <h2><img src="https://emojis.slackmojis.com/emojis/images/1495224255/2288/christmas_parrot.gif?1495224255" width="30"/> Nice to see you</h2>

-- 👀 I’m interested in SRE, DevOps and efss
+- 👀 I’m interested in SRE, DevSecOps, AppSec and efss
-- 🌱 I’m always learning k8s, service mesh, linux and java
+- 🌱 I’m always learning k8s, service mesh and linux

 <!---
 it255ru/it255ru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.